cruz006/javascript/README.md

 ## How to remove the .DS_Store

-add a .gitgnore file

-put this in the file:
+add a .gitgnore file and put this in the file:

 ```bash
 .DS_Store